Merry we meet - Merry we meet - Merry we meet

 fiancée would play a more important role in his life.

-Early in 1939 Graves and Riding sailed for a brief tour of America were they were
+in 1939 Graves and Riding sailed for a brief tour of America were they were

-invited to stay and visit with friends.
+invited to visit and stay with friends.
+After

 American journalist Schuyler Jackson, they were invited to stay and visit with

 him at his family home in Pennsylvania.
 Despite

 relationship was over.
-Graves
+Graves was

 shocked at the speed in which it had happened, but realised the futility of

 arguing with her once her mind was made up, reluctantly he returned to London,